Legion of Super Heroes | |

 Production | |

-At the 2006 Comic Con International, the production staff did not officially say whether legal issues at the time involving the ownership of Superboy had affected this series or whether changes were made to tie the series in with the Superman Returns film, but one significant change had been made since the announcement of the series.
-The original press release referred to "the young Superboy",[4] while the revised press release, published in June, described the character as a young Superman.
+At the 2006 Comic Con International, the production staff did not officially say whether current legal issues involving the ownership of Superboy had affected this series or whether changes were made to tie the series in with the Superman Returns movie, but one significant change had been made since the announcement of the series.
+The original press release referred to "the young Superboy",[3] while the revised press release, published in June 2006, described the character as a young Superman.
 At the conclusion of the pilot episode, Clark adopts the superhero name of Superman, and not Superboy.
 In the second season, which takes place two years after the end of the first season, the character is called Superman, without reference to his "young" status.

-The second season has a darker and more mature tone than the first season and mostly focuses on Brainiac 5 and his relationship with his evil ancestor, the original Brainiac.
-In the second season, most of the Legionnaires have changed their appearances, e.g., Lightning Lad has longer hair and gains a robotic arm after Imperiex blasted off his right arm during a battle.
-Additionally, Triplicate Girl changes her codename to Duo Damsel because her white self was lost in a temporal anomaly during a battle in the 41st century.
-The series logo was also slightly revised.[5]
+The second season has a much darker and more mature tone than the first season and mostly focuses on Brainiac 5 and his relationship with his evil ancestor, the original Brainiac.
+In the second season, most of the Legionnaires have changed their appearances, e.g., Lightning Lad has longer hair and gets a robotic arm.
+Their appearances change based on the two years without Superman after he left in the episode "Sundown Pt.2", which is the finale of the first season.
+Triplicate Girl changes her codename to Duo Damsel because one of her bodies (the White Body) is lost in a temporal anomaly during one of their 41st Century's battles.
+The series logo was also slightly revised.[4]
 As with the first season, a total of 13 episodes were created for the second season, which premiered on September 22, 2007.
 The show was not renewed for a third season.[1]

-A third season had been planned for production but was dropped because 4Kids Entertainment over the Kids' WB! slot.
-It would have taken place three years after the end of the second season in which an older Superman would return.
+A third season had been planned for production but was dropped because the Kids' WB! slot was taken over by 4Kids.
+The third season was intended to take place three years after the end of the second season in which an older Superman would return.
 Sensor, Wildfire, Magnetic Kid, Supergirl, Tellus, Princess Projectra and Shadow Lass were to be introduced, while background characters Blok and Dawnstar would have active roles.
-Kell-El was intended to be a regular character but with a reduced role (with Wildfire planned to be his replacement).
+Kell-El was intended to be a regular character but with a reduced role, his adopted name of the Clark Kent's superhero is Ezekiel Kent.
 The main focus of the third season would have been Brainiac 5's return, while trying to redeem himself after the second season's finale and the evil Brainiac 6 trying to destroy the Legion.
-Also, producer James Tucker planned to make an episode adaptation of the story "The Ghost of Ferro Lad" to introduce Ferro Lad's long-lost twin brother.[6]
-The final episode of season two linked the two seasons together.[7][8]
+Also, producer James Tucker planned to make an episode adaptation the story "The Ghost of Ferro Lad" to introduce Ferro Lad's long lost twin brother who would have become Kell-El's replacement in the Legion.[5]
+The final episode of season two linked the two seasons together.[6][7]

 In the first season, the series revolved around a core group of eight Legionnaires but others appeared from time to time in recurring roles, similar in format to the Justice League Unlimited animated series.